-3 No later than October 10, 2011, Center Ridge shall refund or credit to its customers all amounts collected for service rendered from April 15, 2011 to the date of this Order that are in excess of the monthly rate approved in this Order.
+No later than October 10, 2011, Center Ridge shall refund or credit to its customers all amounts collected for service rendered from April 15, 2011 to the date of this Order that are in excess of the monthly rate approved in this Order.

-4. No later than October 25, 2011, Center Ridge shall file with the Commission a written report in which it describes its efforts to refund all monies collected in excess of the rate approved in this Order.
+4. No later than October 25, 2011, Center Ridge shall file with the collected in excess of the rate approved in this Order.